-LDC was founded in 2001 by Toronto’s top condominium broker Brad J. Lamb to directly participate in the development of stylish, urban condominium projects.
+Lamb Development Corp.
+(LDC) was founded in 2001 by Toronto’s top condominium broker Brad J. Lamb to directly participate in the development of stylish, urban condominium projects.
 At that time, with over 13 years of experience in consulting, marketing, and the selling of more than 100 of Toronto’s most innovative and exciting projects, Mr. Lamb wanted to bring something different to the development world.
-Since then, he has done just that; developing over 12 completed projects (2,000 units), along with four projects under construction (1,050 units).
-An additional eight projects incorporating 2,000 units are in development.
+Since then, he has done just that; developing over 12 completed projects, along with 4 projects under construction.
+An additional 8 projects incorporating 2,000 units are in development.
 Lamb Development Corp. has become one of the country’s busiest development companies, with each project pioneering up-and-coming locations and delivering a stylish, urban solution to each property.
 Completed projects in Toronto are some of the hippest, most contemporary buildings in the city.
-They include gläs, Parc, Worklofts, Flatiron Lofts, and The King East.
+They include gläs, Parc, Worklofts, Flatiron Lofts, The King East and Theatre Park.

-Newly completed Worklofts and Flatiron Lofts are the city’s first residential loft style development to include some true work- studio commercial condominiums in the development.
+Newly completed Theatre Park is Lamb’s $130 Million grand 47-storey iconic tower sprouting from the historic Theatre District of Toronto's King Street West.
+The development features a 5200SF floor plate and once in a lifetime panoramic views from all sides and all floors.
+Anchored by a forecourt park complete with water feature, this sculptural art park will likely become the "go to" meeting place for the symphony and theatre patrons as well as an urban respite from the pace of city life.
+Worklofts and Flatiron Lofts are the city’s first residential loft style development to include some true work- studio commercial condominiums in the development.
 Both Flatiron Lofts and Worklofts are located in Toronto’s newly blossoming East-end.
 Both developments are delivering over 35,000SF of prime retail and commercial space that will help kick- start the commercialization of Carlaw Avenue.
 An important aspect of Lamb Development Corp’s business plan is to help stimulate fallow urban areas.
-With over 260 units being built, Worklofts and Flatiron Lofts are helping to rejuvenate Queen Street, east of the DVP and redefine an area in transition.
+With over 260 units built, Worklofts and Flatiron Lofts are helping to rejuvenate Queen Street, east of the DVP and redefine an area in transition.

 A 103 unit project, Parc, is an architectural gem located on a quiet inner city park, called ‘Stanley Park.’
 ‘Stanley Park’ anchors the outdoor social scene of the King West – Niagara neighbourhood and is one of the best kept secrets in the city.
 Parc’s front door opens to the green grass of the park, something that is truly rare in any North American city.

-The King East at King Street East and Parliament is also now completed.
-This 215 unit high-rise anchors the last original intersection of the old town of York (Toronto).
+The King East at King Street East and Parliament is a 215 unit high-rise anchoring the last original intersection of the old town of York (Toronto).
 Like all Lamb Development Corp. developments, it is architecturally spectacular, and provides a modern and unique marker to the end of the old city.
-The building offers an innovative 2-level mezzanine style retail space of 14,000SF that is already a hit on Toronto’s Furniture Row.
-Lamb’s $130 Million grand 47-storey iconic tower Theatre Park, along with the forecourt art park is scheduled for completion September 2014 in Toronto’s Theatre District.
+The building offers an innovative 2-level mezzanine style retail space of 14,000SF that is a hit on Toronto’s Furniture Row.